kitschpatrol/docker-gitbox/README.md

 *Note: This example assumes you are running gitbox using the default docker mappings defined above.
 If not, adjust accordingly.*

-Open an internet browser to **http://<docker host ip or hostname>** to access the gitlist interface and browse the repositories on gitbox.
+Open an internet browser to to the dockerbox gitbox is running on to access the gitlist interface and browse the repositories on gitbox.

+    http://<docker host ip or hostname>

 *Note: If your repository's directory is empty, this url presents a blank page...*